Manas23601/mytorrent/readme.md

 Want to contribute?
 Great!

-Mytorrent needs a couple of more features pending to be implemented
+Mytorrent needs a couple of more features pending to be implemented/improvements

 - Support for UDP based Trackers and DHT.
 - Download files in parallel using Twisted Library.